aforward9600/pokemonpalette/README.md

   - heavily discourage using Counter against a non-applicable move
   - heavily discourage roar, teleport, & whirlwind
   - heavily discourage disable against a pkmn already disabled
+  - substitute discouraged if less that 1/4 hp remains

 - Trainer ai routine #3 (choosing effective moves) has been modified
   - It now heavily discourages moves that would have no effect due to type immunity